Koh Tao Travel Tips

 If your looking for something more laid back check out the resorts around Tanote Bay or Jansom Bay.

-You can see the full list of resorts and hotels in Ko Tao here.
+You can see the full list of resorts and hotels at Koh Tao.

 Stunning Beachfront Resorts at Ko Tao